MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/install-ssh-key.md

         sshKeySecureFile: #{Enter the name of your key in "Secure Files" Here}
      ```

-Now, the SSH keys are installed and you can proceed with the script to connect by using SSH and not the default HTTPS.
+Now, the SSH keys are installed and you can proceed with the script to connect by using SSH, and not the default HTTPS.

 ## Open source